 He also says that AI can be used as a helpful tool, noting that he uses the AI feature on his Edia assignments to give feedback to his students while they are doing them.

-This is the best and most responsible way to use AI.
-Triton has repeatedly stated that the use of AI to complete your assignments is against school policy, and Mrs. Lewis mentions that when students do use AI it is very obvious to tell.
-However, using AI like Tihan does is fair and is a good use of your resources that I suggest all students should do.
+This may be the best and most responsible way to use AI.
+Triton has repeatedly stated that the use of AI to complete assignments is against school policy, and Mrs. Lewis mentions that when students do use AI it is obvious .
+However, using AI as Khan is something that he thinks is a fair use of the tool and is something he suggests everyone should do.

 As education continues to evolve, the challenge lies in integrating technology thoughtfully while preserving creativity, curiosity, and resilience in both teaching and learning.